researchsoft/website/content/irsc/venue-travel/index.md

         ## Local information & additional Resources

         [Visit Sheffield](https://www.welcometosheffield.co.uk/visit/things-to-do/) has information about local attractions, food and drink, and more.

-        ***This venue information has been adapted from the [Research Software Engineering Conference (RSECon26)](https://rsecon26.society-rse.org/).
-We sincerely thank the RSECon organisers for sharing their resources.***

          </div>
         </div>